 I’ve reviewed each of these on my other blog, Classic for a Reason, and I’ve conveniently linked to those reviews (click on the title).

 This classic stands out as one of the best holiday films ever.
-The cast is clearly as charmed by the story as the audience, and it reminds us maybe — just maybe — there really is a Santa Claus.
+The cast is clearly as charmed by the story as the audience, and it reminds us that maybe–just maybe–there really is a Santa Claus.

 Maureen O’Hara and John Payne remained proud of their connection to this film for the rest of their lives, with Payne going so far as to write a never-published sequel.
 Their pride was justified.

 This one will catch some of you off guard.
-Not because of a remarkable storyline — rather, it’s pretty formula — but because of the cast.
-Robert Mitchum stars in (as far as I know) his only romantic comedy, with a very young Janet Leigh as the object of his affection.
+Not because of a remarkable storyline–rather, it’s pretty formula–but because of the cast.
+Robert Mitchum stars in one of his few romantic comedies, with a very young Janet Leigh as the object of his affection.
 Despite the predictable nature of this film, it’s a pleasure to watch, in large part because of the performances of Mitchum and Leigh.

 She’s a secret shopper scoping out the competition; he’s the salesperson who recognizes what she’s up to, but doesn’t report it as required.
 When he loses his job because of his inaction, the two meet up and start getting closer in a manner that soon disrupts the comfortable relationship she has with her would-be fiancé.
 They’re not the only ones with a stake in what happens — she has a son from her previous marriage to a soldier who died in combat.